ryrob30/mobile-services.en/help/ios/getting-started/proc-rules.md

 uuid: 51338ccd-fa52-4d9c-97c4-947a4100465d
 ---

-# Processing Rules and Context Data{#processing-rules-and-context-data}
+# Processing rules and context data{#processing-rules-and-context-data}

 Processing rules are used to copy the data that you send in context data variables to evars, props, and other variables for reporting.